 Key skills employers are looking for include communication skills, computer skills, customer service skills, leadership skills, and problem-solving skills.

 Communication skills are invaluable.
 It's one thing to have a promising idea to share with the team and another to be able to communicate it effectively.
-Likewise, it's also important to be able to draft a professional, grammatically-correct e-mail.
+Likewise, it's also important to be able to draft a professional, grammatically-correct email or report.

 If your job application will focus on an ability to communicate well, consider including some of these skills: